J.D., with honors, University of North Carolina School of Law, 2013

 U.S. District Court for the Northern District of New York

-Tyler Burgess has more than a decade of experience designing and permitting projects in addition to firsthand expertise litigating disputes and find resolutions to facilitate projects.
+Tyler Burgess has more than a decade of experience designing and permitting projects in addition to firsthand expertise litigating disputes and finding resolutions to facilitate projects.

 Before joining the Firm, Tyler was a Trial Attorney in the Natural Resources Section at the U.S. Department of Justice.
 In that role, Tyler represented federal agencies, including the Department of Transportation, in challenges to government actions under a wide range of environmental laws.
 Tyler also served as the lead attorney representing the Federal Transit Administration in multiple challenges to light rail and bus rapid transit projects across the country.

-Prior to earning her law degree, Tyler worked as an environmental scientist delineating wetlands, conducting field investigations for endangered species, and drafting NEPA documents for public infrastructure projects.
+Prior to earning her law degree, Tyler worked as an environmental scientist preparing CERCLA site reassessments, delineating wetlands, conducting field investigations for endangered species, and drafting NEPA documents for public infrastructure projects.

 DC Purple Line Light Rail, Maryland